-- 4. Complete Comp-XM® exam.
+4. Complete Comp-XM® exam.
 Each student manages a simulated business over the course of four years.
-After each simulated year, the student takes a short quiz (five total) with questions and answers tailored to their situation. - 5.
-Complete the ETS Major Field Test.
-Additional details will be provided later.
+After each simulated year, the student takes a short quiz (five total) with questions and answers tailored to their situation.

 Grading

 The five activities in which you will be participating will be combined to determine your final grade.
 Their respective weights are as follows: